Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Introduction

 Number-counts experiments represent the main cosmological probe from cluster surveys~\citep{Holder:2001db,DSDD:2009php,Hasselfield:2013wf,Planck:2013lkt, Bocquet:2014lmj,Mantz:2014paa, Planck:2015lwi, SPT:2018njh, DES:2020ahh, DES:2020cbm, Lesci:2020qpk}.
 The idea behind number counts is remarkable in its simplicity; assuming the halo mass function (HMF) is precisely predicted in a given cosmological model, one can confront the number of observed clusters in a survey with this theoretical prediction and, from this, constrain cosmological parameters.

 \citet{Press:1973iz} presented the first theoretical model for the HMF based on mapping the peaks of a primordial, Gaussian density field to the number of collapsed structures at low redshift.
 Later, \citet{Bond:1990iw} introduced the excursion-set formalism that embedded the Press--Schechter derivation in a more rigorous and rich mathematical framework.
-Despite the success of these models in providing an insightful, qualitative description of the abundance of halos, their agreement with increasingly accurate \textit{N}-body simulations is quantitatively poor~\citep[see, for instance,][]{Sheth:1999mn}.
+Despite the success of these models in providing an insightful, qualitative description of the abundance of halos, their agreement with increasingly accurate \textit{N}-body simulations is quantitatively poor~\citep[see, e.g.][]{Sheth:1999mn}.
 Later, \citet{Maggiore:2009rv, Maggiore:2009rw, Maggiore:2009rx} extended the excursion-set solution to more realist collapse barriers leading to better agreement with \textit{N}-body simulations~\citep[see also][]{Corasaniti:2011dr,Corasaniti:2010zt}.

-Several works presented semi-analytical extensions of the Press--Schechter formalism calibrated to reproduce the results of numerical simulations~\citep[see, for instance,][]{Sheth:1999mn, Sheth:1999su,Jenkins:2000bv,Warren:2005ey,Tinker:2008ff,Watson:2012mt,Despali:2015yla}.
-These extensions rely on the feature of the HMF to be predominantly universal, i.e., to not depend on the underlying cosmological model, if expressed as a function of the Gaussian density field statistics.
+Several works presented semi-analytical extensions of the Press--Schechter formalism calibrated to reproduce the results of numerical simulations~\citep[see, e.g.][]{Sheth:1999mn, Sheth:1999su,Jenkins:2000bv,Warren:2005ey,Tinker:2008ff,Watson:2012mt,Despali:2015yla}.
+These extensions rely on the feature of the HMF being predominantly universal, that is, being independent of the underlying cosmological model, if expressed as a function of the Gaussian density field statistics.

-The departure of the HMF from universality depends on several aspects, and modeling it is a daunting task.
-Recent works have started using emulators to circumvent the complex analytical modeling to predict the HMF~\citep{McClintock:2018uyf, Nishimichi:2018etk, Bocquet:2020tes}.
+The departure of the HMF from universality depends on several aspects, and modelling it is a daunting task.
+Recent works have started using emulators to circumvent the complex analytical modelling to predict the HMF~\citep{McClintock:2018uyf, Nishimichi:2018etk, Bocquet:2020tes}.
 Although practical and straightforward, this strategy has limitations as emulators are not rigorously supported by a robust underlying model and are known to perform poorly outside the regime in which they have been built.
-Furthermore, building an emulator per se does not lead to a better understanding of nature, lacking a theoretical legacy.
-Still, it is essential to note that emulators have pushed the precision and accuracy of the HMF predictions to a few percent, outperforming fitting functions that range in accuracy between $10-30$ percent.
+Furthermore, building an emulator does not necessarily lead to a better understanding of nature, lacking a theoretical legacy.
+Still, it is essential to note that emulators have pushed the precision and accuracy of the HMF predictions to a few percent, outperforming fitting functions, which range in accuracy from $10$ to $30$ percent.